arunherga/-kafka-latency-profiler/README.md

 ## Deployment

 To deploy this project run the following command after providing required environment variables in `command.env` file .
+Arguments that are not necessary for th usecase can be commented out by using `#` in front.

 ```bash
   docker compose build